SoopaKhell/discord-canvas/README.md

 # canvas
 Code for the discord bot Canvas.

+#FAT NOTE:
+This entire project has moved to [canvas.soopakhell.xyz](http://www.soopakhell.xyz)

 Please note that the canvas should be a 100x100 image named "canvas.png" in the C: directory.